marczaku/104-csharp-oop-basics/5-inheritance/README.md

 Design the classes by thinking about:
 - Can they be held in your hands?
-- Can they be used in combat?
+- Is it an object intended to be used in Combat?
 - Do they live?
 - Do they have Vitamins?
 - Can they be eaten?